mapluisch/CV-DetectBottleCaps/README.md

 ```
 --verbose		print extensive information per step during runtime

+# input
 --video			path to video file (to first detect a still frame from and then run inference on)
 --image			path to image file (to directly run inference on)

+# live-inference and -annotation
+--live			show live-annotation of the passed in video-file, frame-by-frame

+# dnn-variables
 --conf			confidence threshold [0.0-1.0] whether or not a detected object is a bottle cap
 --nms			non-max-suppression threshold [0.0-1.0] used to select the best bounding box per detected object

+# misc
 --show-result		immediately show the annotated output frame using cv2.imshow
 --show-conf		display the confidence values in the annotated result
 --save-stillframe	save the detected still frame (default = false)
---live			show live-annotation of the passed in video-file, frame-by-frame
+--high-precision            enables comparatively slow, but more precise still-frame-detection and inference

 ```